- Harvey and Harmony

 There are many ways advertising is judged; was it popular, did it win awards for creativity, are people talking about it or sharing it with friends?
 These are all valid, but nothing is as important as whether or not the advertising was effective in hard business terms.
 Did it actually work?
 If not, then it is hard to justify the investment.
 TV works better than any other form of advertising.
 It generates the highest absolute volumes of sales and profit whilst also delivering the best ROI.
 However, you need proper econometric analysis to unpick this.

-Thinkbox is able to point to four major and impartial studies into the effectiveness of advertising to make this assertion with confidence.
+Thinkbox is able to point to five major and impartial studies into the effectiveness of advertising to make this assertion with confidence.

 - TV delivered the highest sales return of any medium; £4.5m per £1m spent

 - TV delivered value for longer.
 The first year’s TV investment was still delivering at 80% of the Year 1 level in Year 2, and even Years 3 and 4 were benefitting from TV investment in Year 1